eslam-nasser/eslam-nasser.github.io/README.md

 ## Download

-Currently the app is still under development so you will have to either [manually run the project locally](#run-the-project-locally) on your machine or [preview it online](https://eslam-nasser.github.io/).
+Currently, the app is still under development so you will have to either [manually run the project locally](#run-the-project-locally) on your machine or [preview it online](https://eslam-nasser.github.io/).

-In the near future we will build a desktop version of this web app so it can work totally offline.
+In the near future, we will build a desktop version of this web app so it can work totally offline.

 ## Goal

-The goal of this app is to help teachers and students all around the world to visually understand the morphological differences between deffrint kinds of fungi.
+The goal of this app is to help teachers and students all around the world to visually understand the morphological differences between different kinds of fungi.

 ## Run the project locally